anyuzoey/anyuzoey/README.md

 For anyone came here because of my research during my PhD, I'm sorry to inform you that my research email and school email are terminated after I left school.
 Please contact me through linkedin (this one should be faster) or here.

-- 🌱 Actively learning about GenAI applications.
+- 🌱 Actively learning about GenAI applications, current interests are agentic frameworks, ambient agents/cloud native agents.
 - 💬 Feel free to ask me about DL-based fault interpretation.
 I have extensive knowledge on this topic, thanks to a systematic literature review and 4+ years of personal research experience.
 - 📫 Contact: https://www.linkedin.com/in/yu-an/
-- 😄 Pronouns: she/her

 ### Top Repositories I'm Proud Of: